kerrj/lerf/README.md

 **To increase resolution, pause training**.
 Rendering at high resolution (512 or above) can take a second or two, so we recommend rendering at 256px
 ## `lerf-big` and `lerf-lite`
 If your GPU is struggling on memory, we provide a `lerf-lite` implementation that reduces the LERF network capacity and number of samples along rays.
-If you find you still need to reduce memory footprint, the most impactful parameters for memory are `num_lerf_samples` and
+If you find you still need to reduce memory footprint, the most impactful parameters for memory are `num_lerf_samples`, hashgrid levels, and hashgrid size.

 `lerf-big` provides a larger model that uses ViT-L/14 instead of ViT-B/16 for those with large memory GPUs.